Metrics

 Customization

-The default implementation is based on InfluxDB and Grafana which are the most popular combination for docker containers.
-However, the database and dashboard can be replaced easily with another reporter implementation.
+The default implementation is based on InfluxDB and Grafana, which are the most popular combination for docker containers.
+However, another reporter implementation can easily replace the database and dashboard.
 To replace it, change the MetricsHandler to use another reporter instead of InfluxDB.

 reportInMinutes

 In the metrics.yml, you can choose reportInMinutes.
-This is a period the system caches and calculates statistical info about the request/response and reports it to the Influxdb.
-After the report, the data set is reset so that the collection is started from scratch again.
-Depending on the performance requirement for your services and your capacity of influxdb, you may choose a long report period or short report period.
-Short period like 5 minutes will generate more traffic and data to influxdb but reduce the chance of data loss when the server is restarting.
-Long period like 15 minutes will reduce the load to influxdb and you can keep more days’ data online in influxdb to study the long term trends of your services.
+The system caches this period, calculates statistical info about the request/response, and reports it to InfluxDB.
+After the report, the data set is reset to start the collection from scratch.
+Depending on the performance requirement for your services and your capacity of InfluxDB, you may choose a long or short report period.
+A short period of 5 minutes will generate more traffic and data to InfluxDB but reduce the chance of data loss when the server is restarting.
+A long period like 15 minutes, will reduce the load on InfluxDB, and you can keep more days’ data online in InfluxDB to study the long-term trends of your services.